quicwg/multipath/draft-ietf-quic-multipath.md

 to enable the simultaneous usage of multiple paths for a single connection.
-This contrasts with the base QUIC protocol {{QUIC-TRANSPORT}} that includes a connection migration mechanism that selects only one path at a time to exchange such packets.
+This contrasts with the base QUIC protocol {{QUIC-TRANSPORT}} that includes a connection migration mechanism that selects only one path at a time to exchange QUIC packets.

 The path management specified in {{Section 9 of QUIC-TRANSPORT}}
 fulfills multiple goals: it directs a peer to switch sending through